Futsum Tesfatsion Abbay - O'Brien Fellow - LLM 2002, DCL 2013

 Jean-Baptiste conducts interdisciplinary research on the theory and ethics of international relations and on international public law.
 In particular, he studies the ethics and laws of war, international humanitarian law, and international criminal law.

 Jean-Baptiste holds degrees in three different disciplines: philosophy (BA, MA, PhD), law (LLB, LLM), and political science (PhD).
 He has studied at the Sorbonne, the Université de Montréal, Oxford University, McGill University, Yale University, the Universiteit van Amsterdam, and the École des Hautes Études en Sciences Sociales (EHESS, Paris).
 His doctoral thesis, Au nom de l'humanité ?
 Histoire, droit, éthique et politique de l'intervention militaire justifiée par des raisons humanitaires (2009), has received three awards in Canada and France.

 He has taught at the Université de Montréal and Sciences Po Paris.
 Before coming to McGill, he was a Lecturer in international relations at the Department of War Studies, King’s College London.
 He has published a dozen of books on topics including reparations to victims before the International Criminal Court (PUF, 2009), the dilemma of peace and justice and the relations between the International Criminal Court and the Security Council (Presses de Sciences Po, 2011), humanitarian intervention (PUF, 2012, prefaced by Hubert Védrine) and the ethics of international relations (PUF, 2012, prefaced by Stanley Hoffmann).
 A former Attaché to the French embassy in Turkmenistan, he is also the author of two books on this central asian dictatorship.

-He now holds a Banting Postdoctoral Fellowship, under which he is conducting research on the ethical and legal consequences of the changing nature of war in the 21st century, and in particular on autonomous military robots.
+He also held a Banting Postdoctoral Fellowship, under which he conducted research on the ethical and legal consequences of the changing nature of war in the 21st century, and in particular on autonomous military robots.